pbaja/SteamJar/.github/README.md

 ## Roadmap
 Things to do, sorted by priority.

-- [x] Adding games from GOG Galaxy
-- [x] Graphical user interface
-- [x] Downloading missing grid images
-- [x] Improve registry access performance
-- [ ] Add simpler installation method
+- Add simpler installation method
-- [x] Adding games from Ubisoft Connect
-- [ ] Adding games from Epic Launcher
-- [ ] Adding games from Origin
+- Adding games from Origin
-- [ ] Code cleanup and documentation (types)
+- Code cleanup and documentation (types)
-- [ ] Ability to edit shortcuts
+- Ability to edit shortcuts
-- [ ] Ability to change images when editing
+- Ability to change images when editing
-- [ ] Tests
+- Tests
-- [ ] Juicify GUI - icons, tooltips, padding
+- Juicify GUI - icons, tooltips, padding
-- [ ] Adding standalone games
+- Adding standalone games
-- [ ] Backing up your shortcuts, multiple sets?
+- Backing up your shortcuts, multiple sets?

 ### Extra
-There is also a command line interface: `python run.py`.
-You can use it remotely via ssh.
-To run GUI version from terminal add `--gui` flag.
+There are two commandline options:
+ - `--cli` - Forces the use of a CLI interface
+ - `--gui` - Forces the use of a GUI interface.
+It will fall back to CLI if GUI fails.

 <img width="300" alt="GUI preview screenshot" src="./preview_cli.png">